mui/material-ui/docs/pages/blog/2023-toolpad-beta-announcement.md

 ### Bring your own components

-Toolpad supports bringing your [external components](https://mui.com/toolpad/concepts/custom-components/) to the project.
-Your past effort should not go to waste—we don't believe in a walled garden approach.
-In the future, we'll also support importing from Storybook and GitHub.
+Toolpad can import [external React components](https://mui.com/toolpad/concepts/custom-components/), ready to be used in its visual designer.
+Your past effort shouldn't go to waste and you shouldn't be limited by the stock component suite.

 ### Bring your own back end